 Does this message touch you in some way?

-Get daily inspiration by liking and following From A Loving Place on Facebook.
+Get daily inspiration by liking, reading, and following From A Loving Place on Facebook.